 Rob believes we should work towards reducing the state income tax which will allow us to attract more business to Oklahoma, which in turn will help all our small businesses.
 However, it is clear that the citizens of Oklahoma like Rob do not want sacrifices in the level of services provided by the state or significant increases in property taxes, fees or other taxes to finance this reduction.
 Rob’s approach would be to work hard to find those areas of waste and those areas where savings can be found, and then translate these into lower taxes.
 This is the same approach Rob would use in the management of his businesses.

 Rob is a compassionate conservative, but he knows the system is broken.
 Just drive thru the streets of Memphis to realize that our Welfare system is often creating more harm than good.
-Rob recently heard Dr. Ben Carson speak, and he encourages you to do the same, for Ben, one of, if not, the top pediatric neurosurgeon in the country, firmly believes that if his mother had not avoided the welfare system during his childhood he would not have gotten to where he is today.
-Certainly Ben’s mother had every excuse, being illiterate with no father to help raise her children; however, she instinctively knew that the system was broken and she did not want her children trapped in the system as she had seen so many other people trapped.
 What is even more unfortunate about our welfare system is that it is often nothing short of social slavery, keeping millions of our citizens down for the sake of power.
 Some of those in power do not seem to mind stealing the American Dream from millions of our people so that they remain in power.
 Rob says we can remain compassionate, we can continue to give a hand up and not a hand out, but at the same time we can start giving those trapped in the system a shot at being that person they know deep down inside they can be.

-Rob is a proponent for school choice; however, he might disagree with some of his Republican friends when he says that almost all our teachers in the public schools are great educators.
-Certainly we need to find ways to decrease the cost of our education, which can be done, but we need to stop bashing our teachers because of a product which is often out of their control.
+During the current economic challenges our state is facing it is important that we continue to keep education as our number one priority.
+Certainly we need to find ways to decrease the cost of our education, which can be done, but we also need to find a way to put teachers back in charge of their classrooms; in many school systems teachers are held hostage by a few students that disrupt their classrooms while disciplining these children has become more and more difficult.
 Rob believes we need to have an education system where our best educators can rise to the top both professionally and financially as happens in the private sector, but as we move forward with these ideas we need to make sure we are allowing our teachers to teach.
 Our goal should be to transform Oklahoma schools into the best education that can be had in America, and the way to do this is to start admitting what the problem is.
 The problem in many respects are parents.
 It is time we understand that our schools are not like microwave ovens, where we toss our children in, press the popcorn button, and they come out ready for college.
 Parents have to play a part, and most parents do, but the small percentage that do not brings down the system for everyone.
 We need to be more honest about what makes education work, we need to require parent involvement when it makes sense, and we need to act decisively for those parents and children that do not respect our education system.
 As in many other areas we need to throw off this shackle of entitlement and this thought that school is a right, and approach our opportunity to attend school as the privilege and honor that it is.

 Tough on Crime